realmq/realmq-platform/README.md

 For a complete list of configuration options see [config docs](./src/config/README.md).

 ## Run
-The RealMQ platform comes with a docker compose setup aimed for local development.
+The RealMQ platform comes with a docker compose setup aimed for local development.<br/>
 To get you started, simply run:

 ```bash